Exilender/Story_Database/README.md

 ## Description
 This is a Django web app for creating and tracking your own stories, characters, artworks and documents.

+.env file needs to have settings similar to this in it for the web app to work:
+DEBUG=True
+SECRET_KEY=[your own secret key here] DATABASE_URL=sqlite:///db.sqlite3

 ## Known Problems, Issues, And/Or Errors in the Program
 The "All Content" section on the detail pages for Stories, Characters, and Artwork doesn't show the documents along with the artwork yet.